mlcommons/tiny/benchmark/runner/README.md

 ```

 #### Syntax
+The script listed in `tests.yaml` uses a combination of four commands, listed below.
+Benchmarks will generally include a loop that repeats the test over a number of files.
+The `model_id` is determined by sending the `profile` command to the DUT and extracting the model string from the DUT's response.
+The corresponding test is then selected from `tests.yaml`.

 - `download` - Download data to the test device
 - `loop` - Run the commands a specified number of times
 - `infer` - Run inference for a specified number of cycles
-- `stream` - Specific to the streaming benchmark

-Benchmarks will generally include a loop that repeats the test over a number of files.
-The `model_id` is determined by sending the `profile` command to the DUT and extracting the model string from the DUT's response.
-The corresponding test is then selected from `tests.yaml`.
+- `stream` - Specific to the streaming benchmark.
+Plays the wav file listed in `truth_file`, instructs the DUT to detect wake words, and instructs the interface board to record those detections.
+At the end of the wav file, the interface board will transmit a list of the detection times to the host, which will calculate true positives, false positives, and false negatives.

 ---

 ### Device Configuration `devices.yaml`